dr3dr3/k8s-homelab-admin/docs/reference/architecture-decision-records/ADR-002-gitops-argocd-deployment-strategy.md

 - Slows down development iteration (requires git commits)
 - k3d clusters are ephemeral and recreated frequently
 - Direct `kubectl apply -k` is faster for development
-- Production-development parity not critical for homelab
+- Environment parity not critical for homelab scale

-### 3. **Separate ArgoCD Instances per Environment**

-**Description**: Deploy separate ArgoCD in production, staging, and development clusters.

-**Rejected because**:

-- Excessive complexity for homelab scale
-- Multiple ArgoCD instances to maintain and upgrade
-- No clear benefit over single instance or no ArgoCD in dev
-- Staging can share production cluster and ArgoCD instance
+- Can always test GitOps workflow on production cluster if needed

-### 4. **Manual kubectl apply for All Environments**
+### 2. **Manual kubectl apply for All Environments**

 **Description**: Skip GitOps entirely, use manual deployments everywhere.